-If you use SMS or email - or better yet, both - as marketing channels, you set up your message, send it out and analyse the results.
-But how do you improve that message for better results the next time you send out your SMS/email?
-A lot of businesses don’t use SMS/email marketing to its full potential, as they don’t always use the right techniques to improve the open- or conversion rates of their marketing messages.
-Once you know how to get started with the conversion optimisation of your SMS/email marketing campaigns, you will be able to significantly increase your conversion rate and to utilise your marketing channels to their full potential.
+A lot of businesses don’t use SMS and Email marketing to their full potential, as they don’t always use the right techniques to improve the open- or conversion rates of their marketing messages.
+Once you know how to get started with the conversion optimization of your SMS or email marketing campaigns, you will be able to significantly increase your conversion rate and utilize your marketing channels to their full potential.

-Conversion optimisation is the process of testing and experimenting to improve all possible facets of your campaign.
+Conversion optimization for Mobile Marketing is the process of testing and experimenting to improve all possible facets of your campaign.
 This can be the headline, the text in the message itself, the audience you’re sending it to, the time of day, and more.
-Everything that your message encompasses can be subjected to optimisation.
+Everything that your message encompasses can be subjected to optimization.

-If you want to start optimising your messages, it’s best to do so in a structured way.
-Structure ensures that you can learn from these results later on and that you don’t just start testing things based on gut feeling.
+If you want to start optimizing your messages, it’s best to do so in a structured way.
+The structure ensures that you can learn from these results later on and that you don’t just start testing things based on gut feeling.

 To find out whether a new version of your message performs better, you first need to know how it has performed in the past.
-Establish a baseline to compare the results of your new message to.
-Be sure to note any relevant results like amount of recipients, time of day, day of the week, time of the month (e.g. did you send the message around pay-day or just before, when everyone postpones spending money until their pay check arrives?), open rate, click-through-rate (CTR), amount of conversions (note: specify what a conversion is for you), conversion rate, and anything else of importance.
+Establish a marketing strategy to compare the results of your new message to.
+Be sure to note any relevant results like the number of recipients, time of day, day of the week, time of the month (e.g. did you send the message around pay-day or just before when everyone postpones spending money until their paycheck arrives?), open rate, click-through-rate (CTR), amount of conversions (note: specify what a conversion is for you), conversion rate, and anything else of importance.

 This depends on your sample size.
 You need to send it to a big enough group of people to be able to determine whether the results you achieved are significant.
 You can use a sample size calculator to determine how big your sample needs to be so you can be sure that the result you’re getting is due to the changes you made and not due to chance.

-Sample size indicates the size of the group of people who are going to receive your message.
-The size of this group and the amount of conversions you’re getting determines the significance of your test.
+The sample size indicates the size of the group of people who are going to receive your message.
+The size of this group and the number of conversions you’re getting determine the significance of your test.
 Significance refers to whether we can rely on the made changes to have generated these results, or whether we can’t rely on the changes, but see that the results were simply due to chance.
-What this really means is that we want to be able to say: we can be 95% sure that the changes we made will improve our conversion rate.
+What this really means is that we want to be able to say: that we can be 95% sure that the changes we made will improve our conversion rate.

-When you have analysed the results and implemented the changes, the entire process can start again to keep improving and improving.
+When you have analyzed the results and implemented the changes, the entire process can start again to keep improving and improving.